 Caller ID

-Caller ID allows you to see who is calling you by displaying the caller's number when the phone rings.
-If the caller's name and number are stored in your Phonebook, the name also appears in the display.
+Caller ID allows you to see who is calling by displaying the caller's number when your phone rings.
+If the caller's name and number are stored in your Contacts, the name also appears in the display.